 If noncompliance persists after the initial inspection, you will be subject to a penalty of SAR 1,000.
 In such cases that your company fails to comply with the requirements and does not make the necessary modifications within three months of receiving the notice, the penalty fee will gradually increase.

-Below are the guidelines that your company needs to be aware of to ensure your organization is prepared for e-invoicing in Saudi Arabia:
+Below are the guidelines that your company needs to be aware of to ensure your organisation is prepared for e-invoicing in Saudi Arabia:

 E-invoicing is quite like the usual invoicing process.
 It is the same process but conducted in a more efficient and secure manner.